gryphon538/gryphon538/README.md

 Languages & Tools: Python, Java, JavaScript, HTML/CSS, Git, Jekyll

-Currently
-working on an ADHD diagnosis trends data analysis project

 <!--
 **gryphon538/gryphon538** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.